cubny/httpqueue/README.md

 - It's possible to schedule a timer with zero delay.
 - The timers are only expired when they are successfully called or permanently failed.
 In another word, if the requested delay is past due, even after some hours, the timer is not considered expired.
 - A manage Redis cluster will be used, therefore I didn't configure Redis for persisting data on disk.

-## Tech debts
-- the permanently failed timers are not archived. they could be archived, or they could go to a DLQ queue for troubleshooting.
-- Create a deny-list for hosts with many non-retryable errors
-- Implement some component/integration tests.

-## Extra features for future
-- Politeness of the service: `httpqueue` should respect the rate limit of webhook's host.
-If the server responds with 429 with metadata, it should be respected.
-- Instrumenting the queue size, number of retries and the timers delays, for tuning concurrency and scalability.